The Long-Term Property Value of Updated Distributed Antenna Systems & Improved Cellular Signal

 While it is a growing trend to keep network connectivity needs (which we know are ever increasing) in mind during constructions, it hasn’t always been in the past.
 Tenants often have to install their own coverage enhancement systems or simply deal with sub-standard cellular service and signal strength.

 Business developers or current building managers have increased pressure to make their wireless connectivity (both cellular signal and Wi-Fi) reliable for their employees and customers throughout their entire buildings.
 Even more than just phones and computers require connectivity these days—from printers to security systems and thermostats to the never-ending release of new “smart” devices.

 While retrofitting enhancements can be made, it’s much easier to plan and consider needs from the start (ground up).
 With any new construction projects, property owners should take DAS (and potential future needs) in to account before the foundation is even laid.
 With that viewpoint, it will be installed and implemented with the intent to last a life time, rather than causing building owners the headache of upgrading to meet with increasing demands.
 This can also be a great asset and selling point for interested parties when reselling or even leasing their properties to tenants.

 DAS Installation & Service in the Southwest

 Corporate Technology Solutions provides full DAS services, from installation and maintenance to design and testing.
-We have offices in Tempe, Tucson, Salt Lake City, Las Vegas, and Albuquerque, but can provide turnkey services throughout Arizona, Utah, and New Mexico.
+We have offices in Tempe, Tucson, and Salt Lake City, but can provide turnkey services throughout Arizona and Utah.
 Contact us to get started on improving the wireless signal strength throughout your new building today!